 The communication must be in response to a written request by a legislative body, committee, or subcommittee (not an individual legislator), and it must be made available to all members of the requesting body.
-As an example, in response to a written request from the chair of a legislative committee (on the committee's letterhead), the executive director of a public charity could testify in support of a bill that requires the recording of custodial interrogations, without counting the expenses toward the organization's lobbying limits.
+As an example, in response to a written request from the chair of a legislative committee (on the committee's letterhead), the executive director of a public charity could testify in support of a bill that includes student loan forgiveness for workers low-income without counting the expenses toward the organization's lobbying limits.